 The earliest record of 'a small tailless dog' was written by 'The Good King Wenceslas' (Bohemia 921 - 935 AD)[1a].
 Much later, around 1680, he became famous when

 Schipperkes 1895Always kept gleaming, these collars were only worn on Sundays and were fastened in a manner to pull out as few hairs as possible from their ruff.
 During the decade of 1830 - 1840, the Schipperke became so fashionable in Brussels, it was protected by the disciples of Saint Crispin.
-Even in this later period, it was the custom to adorn Schipperkes with an enormous collar of worked brass, which was often a work of real art.
+Even in this later period, it was the custom to adorn Schipperke with an enormous collar of worked brass, which was often a work of real art.
 On Sundays one could see a shoemaker going out without his wife or even his children but never without his Schipperke.

-The Schipperke Becomes a Pure Breed
+The Schipperke becomes a Pure Breed in Europe

 By 1880, the President of the Society of Saint Hubert became keen to give him a special class of its own.
 Between 1882 and 1885, 10 dogs called Schipperke are recorded in show results in a continental Stud Book of dogs with the name of each dog, its owner, parents if applicable and their birth dates[3a].